networknt/light-doc/content/en/tutorial/rest/openapi/servicemesher/_index.md

 User can use command line to run [light-codegen] /references/light-codegen/openapi-generator/

-Or use [light-api-template] (https://github.com/mservicetech/light-api-template) to start build the service API project
+Or use [light-api-template] (https://github.com/mservicetech/light-api-template) to start building the service API project

--- client side service
+-- client-side service

-In client folder, we build a client service API which use light-4j client module's consumer component to call the service APIs parallel.
+In the client folder, we build a client service API which use light-4j client module's consumer component to call the service APIs parallel.

 ###  Structure diagram